Wide Angle Residency... the keys to the Wide Angle Screen Centre for up to two months to work on your screen venture.

 - Free office space at Wide Angle Screen Centre (6 Washington Street, South Hobart - includes electricity, water and Wi-Fi).

-- Free access to the studio/cinema, meeting room, common areas and WAT Film Kit (negotiated at application)
+- Free access to the studio/cinema, meeting room and common areas (as per prior negotiation with Wide Angle).

 IF YOU ARE SELECTED FOR WIDE ANGLE RESIDENCY…